DamianCoventry/159.261-Game-Prog-Assgn1/README.md

 - animate the loading state either with a 3d mesh, or progress bar
 - add a screen transition from the loading state to the game
 - create a sprite class
+- add numbers to the apples when rendering
 - create a particle emitter class
 - create a particle class
 - create a sprite particle